 For the masala:

-- 25 almonds, soaked for about half an hour
+- 25 almonds (soaked for about an hour)

 - Grind together the masala ingredients with enough water to make a thick paste.
 Set aside.